rurbin3/ZKit-Framework/README.md

 still want other payloads ? take a look at [zkit-market](https://github.com/000Zer000/ZKit-Market) . nothing there you might like ? build you own and fork ZKit-Payload-Template and build your payload and see your payload listed in the market .
 [Need Tutorial](https://github.com/000Zer000/ZKit-Framework/wiki/Creating-My-Own-Payload) !?
 Sure .
 Everything that is new needs tutorial.

+**[Documentation](https://github.com/000Zer000/ZKit-Framework/wiki) is complete and updated and is full of tips about making your own payload.**

 Special Thanks to this project's first watcher and stargazer [Flechablanca19](https://github.com/flechablanca19)

 Need an update , found an issue or want a feature ?
 Fell free to [open an issue and please use templates](https://github.com/000Zer000/ZKit-Framework/issues/new/choose) and tell me your idea .

 ## What can it do

+- It can support you for making a malware for a speciefied target .
+(With User-Payloads)

 - Run dos attacks

--
+- Build rootkit rverse shell

-- Buid file transfer payload (reverse shell rootkit features included too) both TCP and UDP
+- Build file transfer payload (reverse shell rootkit features included too) both TCP and UDP

 - Build Ransomware TCP and UDP